jackyzha0/quartz/content/Meta/Moves/Cleric.md

 ### Thaumaturgy
 You no longer have to touch someone to use Atonement on them.
-When you petition your deity to perform a great miracle that pertains
-to their domains, tell the GM what you desire, they will give you a
-number of appropriate conditions based on the guidelines below,
-or say no. Like with Atonement, you can spend Spirit like Armor to
-absorb conditions gained from Thaumaturgy.
+<span class="move-trigger">When you petition your deity to perform a great miracle that pertains to their domains</span>, tell the GM what you desire, they will give you a number of appropriate conditions based on the guidelines below, or say no. Like with Atonement, you can spend Spirit like Armor to absorb conditions gained from Thaumaturgy.
-1 Condition - Feed a large crowd
+- **1 Condition** - Feed a large crowd
-2 Conditions - Calm a raging storm
+- **2 Conditions** - Calm a raging storm
-3 Conditions - Foresee an Ominous Force
+- **3 Conditions** - Foresee an Ominous Force
-4 Conditions - Summon a divine envoy
+- **4 Conditions** - Summon a divine envoy
-5 Conditions - Destroy or reshape a land
+- **5 Conditions** - Destroy or reshape a land

 ### Theologian
-When you Ponder or Examine something related to your deity’s
-domains, you may ignore penalties from conditions and roll either
+<span class="move-trigger">When you Ponder or Examine something related to your deity’s domains,</span> you may ignore penalties from conditions and roll either
  **+WIS** or  **+INT**.

 ### Wrathful
-Gain  **+1** Spirit.
-When you inflict a condition, you may spend 1 Spirit to
-inflict an extra condition.
+Gain  **+1** Spirit. <span class="move-trigger">When you inflict a condition,</span> you may spend 1 Spirit to inflict an extra condition.

-Secret of the Divine (Requires Level  **10+**)
+### Secret of the Divine
+(Requires Level  **10+**)
 You discover the greatest secret of your faith.
 Choose one way listed
 below that this secret can be used, or create a new one, then work
 with the GM to define what this secret is, how you learned it, and how